AdamHolwerda/bloom-cli/README.md

 ##Now what?

+I don't know, do it again when you want to update it?

+Oh, right.
+The website part.

-Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the new files into.
+Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the files from `indexed-bloom` into.
+Then navigate there in your browser.
 Voila: a website made from your Ulysses stack.